 We can offer you a range of precision-machined items such as bearings and seals that utilise this material and are often used in pipeline and shipbuilding projects.

 Teflon coatings are available in both powder and liquid.
-The versatility of these Teflon coatings allows for almost unlimited application to a wide variety of part sizes and configurations, always adding value far beyond the inherent non-stick qualities.
+The versatility of these industrial coatings allows for almost unlimited application to a wide variety of part sizes and configurations, always adding value far beyond the inherent non-stick qualities.

 Teflon is sprayed on like paint and bakes to a tough, inert finish.